upwebdesign/laravel-infusionsoft/README.md

 ## Configuration

-Just use php artisan vendor:publish and a entrust.php file will be created in your app/config directory.
+Just use `php artisan vendor:publish` and a `infusionsoft.php` file will be created in your app/config directory.